Gary Barta: Alleged racial bias in Iowa football

-Football Discrimination Lawsuit and Admonition by State Auditor
+Football discrimination lawsuit and admonition by state auditor

-In October of 2020, eight Black former Iowa football players filed a federal discrimination lawsuit against the University, seeking $20 million in compensation and for athletics director Barta, head coach Kirk Ferentz, and assistant coach Brian Ferentz to be fired over what they allege was intentional racial discrimination during their time at Iowa.
+In October 2020, eight Black former Iowa football players filed a federal discrimination lawsuit against the University, seeking $20 million in compensation and for athletics director Barta, head coach Kirk Ferentz, and assistant coach Brian Ferentz to be fired over what they allege was intentional racial discrimination during their time at Iowa.
 Players included running back Akrum Wadley.
 In March 2023, a settlement between the plaintiffs for 12 former players and the attorneys for the University of Iowa was reached.
 Per the agreement, the state Board of Regents would pay $4,175,000 to the former players, in addition to court costs.
 Approximately $2 million of the settlement money was paid by Iowa taxpayers.
 The Iowa Department of Management’s State Appeal Board voted 2-1 to approve the settlement on March 6.

 Iowa State Auditor Rob Sand, one of the three appeal board members, said he would vote against using taxpayer funds for the settlement unless Barta was ousted.
 “There’s a certain point at which these colors need to serve the people who attended the institution and the taxpayers who pay for the institution.
 There’s a certain point at which an institution needs to communicate to the public that it isn’t just a group of insiders protecting each other — that’s what I think this settlement feels like unless Barta’s gone."
 Sand continued, stating “Under Gary Barta’s leadership at the University of Iowa Athletics Department, we’ve had Peter Gray scandal plus three instances of discrimination totaling nearly $7 million in damages (setting aside other suits)."
 Sand continued, stating “after the largest settlement, Barta asserted no wrong was done.
 Now we have a new matter for $4 million more, and for the first time they want part paid from the taxpayers’ General Fund, even though they now collect tens of millions annually thru the Big Ten TV deal...
 Enough is enough.
 Clear personal accountability is necessary.
 I will not support taxpayers funding this settlement unless Gary Barta is no longer employed at the University and forfeits any severance or similar pay.”